 The actuarial assumptions used in the June 30, 2019, actuarial valuation were based on the results of an actuarial experience study performed for the period July 1, 2012, through June 30, 2016.
-The demographic assumptions were adjusted to more closely reflect actual and expected future experience.
+The

 The long-term expected rate of return on pension plan investments was established by the TCRS Board of Trustees in conjunction with the June 30, 2016, actuarial experience study.
 This return was selected from a range of values developed using historical market returns and future capital market projections.
-The future capital market projections were produced using a building-block method in which a best-estimate of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) is developed for each major asset class.
-These best-estimates are combined to produce the future capital market projection by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation of 2.5%
+The future capital market projections were produced using a building-block method in which a best estimate of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) is developed for each major asset class.
+These best estimates are combined to produce the future capital market projection by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation of 2.5%

-The best-estimates of geometric real rates of return and the TCRS investment policy target asset allocation for reach major asset class are summarized in the following table:
+The best estimates of geometric real rates of return and the TCRS investment policy target asset allocation for reach major asset class are summarized in the following table:

 Long-Term Expected

-Asset Class Real Rate of Return Target Allocation
+Real Rate of Return Target Allocation

-U.S. equity 5.69% 31%
+5.69% 31%

-Developed market international equity 5.29% 14%
+5.29% 14%

-Emerging market international equity 6.36% 4%
+6.36% 4%

-Private equity and strategic lending 5.79% 20%
+5.79% 20%

-U.S. fixed income 2.01% 20%
+2.01% 20%

-Real estate 4.32% 10%
+4.32% 10%

-Short-term securities 0.00% 1%
+0.00% 1%

-100%
+- 100%

+Real Rate of Return 5.69% 5.29% 6.36% 5.79% 2.01% 4.32%